fmolnar-notredame/csb_powergrid/Maps/README.md

-# Optimized beta for NPCC and German grids on maps
+# Optimized &beta; for NPCC and German grids on maps

 ### Folder contents